 So exclusive is this segment that many of the offerings are not well known, but in this post, I’ll share with you what is known about these cards, their benefits, and what you have to do to get one.

-You’ll earn 1.6 miles per dollar (mpd) locally and 2.0 mpd overseas, and get 100,000 miles plus a two-night luxury hotel stay at selected premium resorts like the Six Senses, COMO, Taj or Banyan Tree as welcome gifts.
+You’ll earn 1.6 miles per dollar (mpd) locally and 2.0 mpd overseas, and get 100,000 miles plus a two-night luxury hotel stay at selected premium resorts like the Six Senses, COMO, Taj or Alila as welcome gifts.

 Airport benefits include an unlimited Priority Pass membership as well as fast track immigration at airports in Asia with SpeedPass.

-In Singapore, you’ll enjoy a Club at the Hyatt membership which gives up to 50% off dining and special room rates at Hyatt hotels worldwide.
-Cardholders will also enjoy complimentary access to the gym and swimming pool facilities at the Grand Hyatt’s Damai Spa, with 20% off spa treatments and complimentary group classes for yoga, pilates, and zumba.
+In Singapore, you’ll enjoy a Club at the Hyatt membership which gives up to 50% off dining and special room rates at Hyatt hotels worldwide (excluding Canada, Carribean and USA).
+Cardholders will also enjoy complimentary high tea for two persons (on weekdays only), dining vouchers, "The Shop" voucher, 10% off special events organised by the hotel, 30% off dry cleaning, pressing and laundry service.

 The UOB Reserve allows you to qualify in four different ways: